NishantChandla/TezBytes/README.md

 ### What?
 > I have created a NFT marketplace, that is truely decentralized.
 There are no applications required to post artwork.
 Any artist can create a NFT, When someone buys that he will recieve the amount.

-### Why?
-> The web is full of NFT marketplaces, None of them are fully decentralized.
-They require a creator application which will be approved by some centralized authority.
-Tez Bytes solves this issue.
->
-> This project is created to solve these problems and create a decentralized marketplace for art for everyone for anyone.

 ### How?
 - Frontend
   - React.js